 The principles of age and location, then, result in “the majority rules” not being the best method in textual criticism.
 What, then, is the best method?
 The best method would seem to be taking into account all factors: majority, age, location, difficulty of the reading, and which variant best explains the origin of the other variants.
 This method is known as the “Eclectic Text” or “Critical Text.”
-Other than the King James Version and New King James Version, all of the modern English translations are based on the Eclectic Text.
+Other than the King James Version, the New King James Version, and the World English Bible, all of the modern English translations are based on the Eclectic Text.
 Most assume that the King James Version and New King James Version are based on the Majority Text.
 This is not correct.

 The King James Version and New King James Version are based on the Textus Receptus.
 The Textus Receptus is very similar to the Majority Text, but there are in fact hundreds of differences between the Majority Text and the Textus Receptus.
 The Textus Receptus was compiled and edited by Erasmus in the 16th century.
 Erasmus used several Greek manuscripts, which were eastern / Byzantine in nature.
 This explains why the Textus Receptus is very similar to the Majority Text.
 However, Erasmus by no means had access to all of the Greek manuscripts, so there was no way he could develop a true Majority Text.
 The Textus Receptus is based on a very limited number of manuscripts, all of them eastern, and all of them dating to around the 12th century.
 As a result, compared to the Electic Text and the Majority Text, the Textus Receptus is far less likely to have the most accurate reading.